-The size of data has increased.
-With digital revolution moving forward we grew our datasets at exponential speed.
-In my career, I’ve seen spreadsheets with tons of data and formulas and hundreds of sheets.
-The question is if spreadsheets were intended to be used this way or maybe, just maybe, this is a job for a database?
+The volume, velocity, and variety of data have also increased with the rise of big data.
+We’ve seen spreadsheets with vast amounts of data and formulas and hundreds of sheets.
+The question is whether spreadsheets were intended to be used this way or perhaps a database would be better suited for such purposes?

 VBA or Visual Basic for Applications is a programming language that allows for control of many aspects of the host application, including manipulating user interface features, such as menus and toolbars, and working with custom user forms or dialog boxes.
 The language itself is narrow and limited.